bcala06/rag-demo/README.md

 ## Notes

+### Hosting

+- For web hosting, expose only the Gradio app (`0.0.0.0:7860` by default).
+- All model inference and retrieval happen on the host machine.
+- Hayhooks implementation is synchronous, but async is possible with some modifications.

 ### Performance

 - The pipeline is configured to always perform retrieval based on the user's latest query.
 This is a limitation with the implementation that can be addressed in the future.
 - Reasoning is enabled by default for `deepseek-r1` which may take longer for response generation.

-### Hosting
+### Limitations

-- For web hosting, expose only the Gradio app (`0.0.0.0:7860` by default).
-- All model inference and retrieval happen on the host machine.
-- Hayhooks implementation is synchronous, but async is possible with some modifications.
+- The pipeline is configured to retrieve documents after **every** query.
+This means that succeeding messages may not always be relevant to the initial query.
+For best results, the user should contain their entire query on a single message.
+- Currently, the Gradio app only provides basic user authentication.
+However, more robust implementations such as [OAuth](https://www.gradio.app/guides/sharing-your-app#o-auth-with-external-providers) are possible and recommended for production.

 ### Offline Usage